-Orientation is a great time for all new graduate students and postdoctoral researchers to familiarize themselves with the University and find answers to any question they might have.
+Orientation is a great time for all new graduate students to familiarize themselves with the University and find answers to any question they might have.

-Orientation Week events for new graduate students and postdoctoral researchers include:
+Orientation Week events for new graduate students include:

 After Discover McGill...

 Discover McGill is followed by a Welcome Back BBQ Bash hosted by the Post Graduate Students' Society (PGSS).
-Each year the PGSS hosts a wide variety of social events exclusively for graduate students and post-doctoral fellows of McGill, including excursion, trivia nights, Thomson House parties and more!
+Each year the PGSS hosts a wide variety of social events exclusively for graduate students of McGill, including excursion, trivia nights, Thomson House parties and more!

 Your Post-Graduate Students' Society (PGSS) plans a number of social and informative events for new grad students and postdocs.
 These events are great opportunities to network and meet new friends, explore Montreal, and inform yourself about resources available to you.

 Take advantage of orientation and information sessions organized by your department.
 For information on departmental orientations, wait to hear from your department or contact your Graduate Program Coordinator (for contact information, consult a list of graduate program contacts).